Admissions

 As an international student, what is required for admission?

 Admission requirements for international applicants varies by country.
-Please see the Graduate School’s Requirements for Admission, choose the country, and read the requirements carefully.
-TOEFL and IELTS requirements are also found on this page.
+Please see the Graduate School’s Requirements for Admission, choose your country, and read the requirements carefully.
+English proficiency requirements are also found on this page.

 What should I discuss in my statement of purpose?